Abdominoplasty, (Tummy Tuck Surgery) Enhance with Your Adult Stem Cells.

 All Surgery Carries Some Uncertainty and Risk

 Thousands of abdominoplasties are performed successfully each year.
-When done by a qualified plastic surgeon who is trained in body contouring, the results are generally quite positive.
+When done by a qualified plastic surgeon who is trained in body contouring, the results are most often quite positive.
 Nevertheless, there are always risks associated with surgery and specific complications associated with this procedure.
-These risks are minimized with proper patient selection and performing these procedures in a fully licensed ambulatory surgery center with a board certified plastic surgeon and anesthesiologist.
+These risks are minimized with proper patient selection and performing these procedures in a fully licensed ambulatory surgery center such as Dr. Obi’s Samuel Well SurgiCenter, and when they are performed by a board certified plastic surgeon and anesthesiologist.

 Post-operative tummy tuck complications such as infection and blood clots are rare, but can occur.
 Infection can be treated with drainage and antibiotics.
-You can minimize the risk of blood clots by moving around as soon after the surgery as possible.
+And you can minimize the risk of blood clots by moving around as soon after the surgery as possible.

-You can reduce your risk of complications by closely following Dr. Lewis Obi's instructions before and after the surgery, especially with regard to when and how you should resume physical activity.
+You can reduce your risk of complications by closely following Dr. Obi’s instructions before and after your surgery, especially with regard to when and how you should resume physical activity.

 In your initial consultation, Dr. Lewis Obi will evaluate your health, determine the extent of fat deposits in your abdominal region, and carefully assess your skin tone.
 Be sure to tell him if you smoke, and if you’re taking any medications, vitamins, or other drugs.

 Be frank in discussing your expectations of your tummy tuck surgery.
 Dr. Obi will be equally frank with you, describing your alternatives and the risks and limitations of each.